fijianfugufish/ogoj-game/README.md

     self.direction = True
 ```

-this game is mainly just a test, not some super cool game you were hoping for
+This game is mainly just a test, not some super cool game you were hoping for.